BrianRuizy/gatsby-minimal-portfolio/README.md

 </div>

 ## Installation
-Like how this project looks?
+Like my project?
 Want to use it for your own project?
 First, fork the repository, then `git clone` to your local system, and type the following commands to get the project running locally fast and easy.
 Don't forget to leave a star⭐!

 ```bash
 npm install